leon-vg/storybook-ui5/app/ui5/README.md

 });
 ```

-Then, create your first story in the stories folder:
+Then, create the corresponding story in the `stories` folder:

 ```
 // stories/ReverseButton.stories.js